50 kg of heroin seized, one held from Delhi's Jamia Nagar: NCB | Law-Order

 The India-Afghanistan syndicates smuggle goods to India through maritime as well as land-border routes and heroin is smuggled with legitimate goods and cargo, the NCB said.

-The contraband is subsequently extracted from these goods by the Indian members of these syndicates with the help of some Afghan nationals, it added.
+The contraband is subsequently extracted from these goods by the Indian members of the syndicates with the help of some Afghan nationals, it added.

-The agency is carrying out searches to bust the entire network and the traffickers are linked to operatives based in Punjab, Uttar Pradesh, Uttarakhand and Delhi, it said.
+The agency is carrying out raids to bust the entire network and the traffickers are linked to operatives based in Punjab, Haryana, Uttar Pradesh, Uttarakhand and Delhi, the agency said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)